kamranahmedse/pennywise/readme.md

 > Here is the list of some of the possible usecases off the top of my head

 * Use it as a floating window for your calendar/checklist/assigned-tickets etc
 * Watching tutorial while you code?
-Open the video in Pennywise and keep it in front of you
+Open the video in gmright and keep it in front of you
 * Making a video course?
 Open the demo in Pennywise and show the output in real time
 * Working on some web UI?
 Open it in Pennywise to avoid pressing <kbd>alt + tab</kbd> again and again
 * Play some video, watch some talk or play some TV series while you work